-George F. Baker III Professor of Russian Studies, and Director of the Davis Center for Russian and Eurasian Studies, Harvard University
+George F. Baker III Professor of Russian Studies, Harvard University

-Terry Martin is the George F. Baker III Professor of Russian Studies in the History Department, and director of the Davis Center for Russian and Eurasian Studies at Harvard University.
+Terry Martin is the George F. Baker III Professor of Russian Studies in the History Department at Harvard University.
 He is the author of The Affirmative Action Empire: Nations and Nationalism in the USSR, 1923–1939 (Cornell UP, 2001) and co-editor (with Ronald Suny) of A State of Nations: Empire and Nation-Making in the Age of Lenin and Stalin (Oxford UP, 2001).
 In addition to questions of nationality and empire, he has written on religion, political and administrative history, Soviet neo-traditionalism, and the political police, as well as the Nazi-Soviet comparison.
 He is currently completing a book on the politics and sociology of state information-gathering in the USSR from the revolution through the death of Stalin.